 Children in Foundation Stage and Key Stage 1 receive phonics teaching every day through Read Write Inc.

 All children are encouraged to take home reading books and library books to improve their skills and to share books with adults at home.
 Our reading scheme is Oxford Reading Tree supplemented by wider readers to enable the children to experience a wide genre of books.

 At the end of Year 1, the children will take the Statutory National Phonics Screening check.
 The phonics check is a short assessment to confirm whether individual children have learnt phonic decoding to an appropriate standard.
 It will identify the children who need extra help.
 These children will be given extra support with their reading, and they are able to retake the check the following year in Y2.

-The Phonics Screening test will take place week beginning Monday 10th June to the 14th June 2019.
+The Phonics Screening test will take place week beginning Monday 7th June 2021.

 Key Stage 2

 In KS2 (Y3 to Y6), we have introduced the Accelerated Reader online reading program.
 This is a diagnostic tool which supports our existing home-school reading books.
 Once the children have read a book, the children complete an online quiz to gain points towards their individual targets.

 Pupils are rewarded with certificates and prizes for their progress.
 They also complete half-termly assessments to find out how well they are progressing with their reading.
 More information can be found here.

 Below is a list of useful websites that will support you with your child's phonics and reading.